Reconciliation

 Who should register?

-Children in grade 2 and up who had been baptized or made the Profession of Faith in the Catholic Church can register for the Sacrament Preparation Program.
+Children in grade 2 and up who had been baptized or made the Profession of Faith in the Catholic Church can register for the Sacramental Preparation Program.

 Fee